mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 The command will only run on the first time you spawn in a match.

+## My chat is disabled

+[A TF2 update](https://www.teamfortress.com/post.php?id=62459) introduced the ability to completely disable text chat. mastercomfig was updated shortly after to accommodate this change, with the Very Low preset disabling chat completely.
+If you are using Very Low preset or the `messages=off` module, you can re-enable chat by adding `messages=on` to your `modules.cfg` file.
+To disable chat the old way you can use the `hud_saytext_time 0` command.

 ## TF2 crashes when entering a Competitive Mode match

 According to the [Official FAQ](https://www.teamfortress.com/meetyourmatch/faq/), Competitive Mode requires DirectX 9.
 Make sure your `dxlevel` is set to 90 or above (see [here](../customization/launch_options/#dxlevel-launch-options) for instructions).